 Stress, unfamiliar surroundings, erratic schedules–these are the factors that affect our sleep.
+Insomnia is becoming a big problem in our society.
 Studies reveal that 46% of individuals worldwide are not getting enough sleep on a daily basis, and many more are losing precious snooze hours while traveling.

 When you are traveling, especially across time zones, your body’s normal rhythm is affected.
 What your brain and body expect to be nighttime becomes daytime and vice versa.
 Breakfast becomes dinner and lunchtime becomes bedtime.